So, you heard me right ! 18 days trip to Europe with all expenses, I did it all under INR 100,000 .

 SIM card to stay connected

-I would highly recommend to keep a SIM card or a mobile connectivity handy because we often need to refer to the Google Maps for directions at odd places while being on our own or for simple tickets booking etc. One of the best ways is to buy a TSIM sim cards which offers an unlimited packages at affordable prices for data/calls on region basis.
+I would highly recommend to keep a SIM card or a mobile connectivity handy because we often need to refer to the Google Maps for directions at odd places while being on our own or for simple tickets booking etc. One of the best ways is to buy a SIM card which offers an unlimited packages at affordable prices for data/calls on region basis.
 Here is a link below for one’s ready reference.

 It is definitely recommended to buy a SIM card which can be used all over Europe to stay connected.
 Wifi is seldom available in cafe’s or outside, hence, in order to stay connected and most importantly to keep your information on the directions handy, you need to keep your internet running always.
 I bought a sim card with 4 gb usage with a 30 day validity for 10 Euros (850 INR) from Vienna.